ntaatgen/ACT-R-SU/README.md

 In addition, you can run a model that counts, and a small time estimation example.

-The Prisoner's dilemma Stevens model has three implementations that demonstrate the different ways in which you can use ACT-R.
+The Prisoner's dilemma Stevens model has three implementations that demonstrate the different ways in which you can use ACT-R. The first version loads in text file with the ACT-R model in ACT-R syntax.

-The ACT-R core files can be used for your own models and your own application.
+The second version implements the model run in Swift, but adheres to the standard production cycle in ACT-R.
+The third version just uses the modules of ACT-R that are useful the the behavior of the model.

 <h3>What is implemented?</h3>
 The implementation is limited to a subset of the buffers.
 It implements =goal>, =imaginal>, =retrieval>, =temporal> as you might expect it.
-It implements =visual-location> and =visual>, but instead of defining a visicon in your code, you have to create a part of the UI that ACT-R is allowed to see (see subitizing example for details).
 It has a =partial> buffer for partial matching separate from regular retrieval.

 The Declarative Memory class also has implementations for blended retieval and partial blended retrieval.
 These are not yet hooked up to the production system yet, but you can call the functions separately, or modify the ACT-R code so that it uses those function instead of regular retrieval.